makrai/notes/smolensky90-tensor-product-variable-binding-AI.md

     extracted with complete accuracy (Section 3.1)
   * Structures of _unbounded_ size can be represented in a fixed connectionist network, and the representation will saturate gracefully (Section 3.2)
-  * The representation applies to continuous structures and to infinite net- works as naturally as to the discrete and finite cases (Section 3.3)
+  * The representation applies to continuous structures and to infinite networks as naturally as to the discrete and finite cases (Section 3.3)
-  * The binding operations can be simply _performed_ in a connectionist net- work (Section 3.4)
+  * The binding operations can be simply _performed_ in a connectionist network (Section 3.4)
   * The representation respects the independence of two aspects of parallelism in variable binding: generating vs. maintaining bindings (Section 4.1)
   * The constituents of structure can be simply extracted in a connectionist